knthompson26/Age-sex-GAD7-PHQ9-GLAD/README.md

 All code written by Katherine N Thompson.
 Analyses were conducted in R Studio version 4.0.2.

+Data used were from the Genetic Links to Anxiety and Depression (GLAD) Study (https://gladstudy.org.uk/)

 The analysis script includes the following components:

 1. Set-up and preparation of data for analysis